Project

 --

-Updated by myronmarston (Myron Marston) almost 12 years ago
+Updated by myronmarston (Myron Marston) about 12 years ago

 While I still think this is initially surprising behavior, I've thought about it some more and realized that there's a big problem here.
 Consider this class: